-Reviews of Samara Karoo Lodge
+Reviews of Karoo Lodge

-Samara Private Game Reserve review
+"Samara Private Game Reserve review"

 The weather was poor and we were telephoned by the lodge when we arrived in PE to advise not to travel up that day.
 We appreciated their thought and it was the right call.

 Having arrived in the reserve we had a burst tyre.
 The Lodge managers organised a replacement and took all the hassle out of the problem."
 See all these reviews: 7n in South Africa

 The staff, rooms and facilities in the main lodge are simply wonderful.
 As a place to spend time in the high veldt it must be approaching the unbeatable.
 It is however a huge reserve and the animals seem both elusive and nervous.
 The same is true of the birds which while numerous rarely seem willing to be approached even by vehicle.
 This is not so in any camp we have visited in Botswana or indeed in Kwandwe which was our next stop.

 It almost seems as if hunting is still going on in the reserve and making all the wildlife very nervous of any approaching vehicle.
 Taken to the top of one of the local mountains we were faced with yet another fantastic film set where the clear visibility allowed us to see mountains reportedly over 100 miles away.
 We walked to see cheetah but the penalty was the nerve jangling cold - it had been -2C at the lodge that morning!

 A wonderful place to visit but not yet a top reserve for game or bird viewing."
 See all these reviews: 12n in South Africa

 Holiday styles & special interests in South Africa